-My name is Jonathan Coulter, and I need you to help me fund a legal challenge to the Independent Press Standards Organisation (IPSO) over its irrational and unfair response to a complaint against two newspapers (The Times and Sunday Times), which had both grossly misreported a public meeting held in the House of Lords in October 2016.
+My name is Jonathan Coulter, and I need you to help me fund a legal challenge to the Independent Press Standards Organisation (IPSO) over its irrational and unfair response to a complaint against two newspapers (The Times and Sunday Times), which grossly misreported a public meeting held in the House of Lords in October 2016.

 The aim of the meeting was to launch a campaign to persuade the British Government to make an apology over the historical repercussions of the Balfour Declaration (of 1917) on the Palestinian people.
 In three articles, the newspapers wholly misrepresented the entire meeting as a sort of anti-Semitic ‘hate-fest’, and set the tone for other media reports.
 Thirty attendees including myself complained to IPSO.
 The Hacked Off campaign is supporting us in this challenge.

 The Court has already granted permission for us to proceed with a Judicial Review (JR) challenging IPSO's response to our complaint.

 Please show your support by donating and spreading the word on social media.

 Winning this case will have two important outcomes:

 (a) It will strike a blow for freedom of speech in the UK, emboldening politicians to speak up in favour of a just solution to the Israeli-Palestinian conflict.
 Few will currently do this because they fear being smeared in the media as anti-Semitic when all they are doing is arguing against the policies of the Israeli government and those who support it.

 (b) It will assist the campaign, led by Hacked Off, for radical reform of the system of press regulation, including the implementation of the recommendations of the Leveson Inquiry, the purpose of which was to protect ordinary people from cruel and unethical treatment by the press, while at the same time safeguarding freedom of expression.
 This will be the first Judicial Review of IPSO.